materialsvirtuallab/snap/README.md

 This repository contains spectral neighbor analysis potential (SNAP) models for various elements, including the force field models, the corresponding parameters and training data used to develop the models.
-For SNAP model training and generate potentials, please use the maml package [https://github.com/materialsvirtuallab/maml](https://github.com/materialsvirtuallab/maml).
+For SNAP model training and potential generations, please use the maml package [https://github.com/materialsvirtuallab/maml](https://github.com/materialsvirtuallab/maml).

 The structure of the folder organization is as follows